VladislavBanitsky/WinWeather/README.md

 Russian and English languages are supported.
 If you want, you can help with the translation of WinWeather into your language.

+## Automatic location detection
+To accurately determine the weather data, it is necessary to know the location with accuracy to the area.
+The IP address definition is used for this purpose.
+After the first change of the settings, the location specified by the user in the City field will be applied.
+To start the default location detection and reset all settings, you can delete the ```settings.json``` file.

 ## How to build .exe
 ```bash
 pip install auto-py-to-exe